markshelgren/BudgetTracker/README.md

 ## General info

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Add functionality to an existing Budget Tracker application to allow for offline access and functionality..

 ## User Story